Vpekdas/Vpekdas.github.io/readme.md

 # FEATURES
-- [ ] Normalize the movement vector for consistent speed in all directions, including diagonals.
 - [ ] Add cub3d.
-- [ ] Implement a digit scroll animation effect for the divergence meter to enhance visual feedback and user experience.
-- [ ] Store the divergence meter value in local storage to persist the state across sessions.
-- Use original Font instead of image for divergence meter.
+- [ ] Add an interactive resume.
+- [ ] Add an earthquake when microwave is activated.

 # BUGS